sherine-aishu/Portfolio-project-4/README.md

                 Step 2: Install uWSGI

-                Step 3: Host a python web application using uwsgi and its default development web server (passing all parameters in command line)
+                Step 3: Host a python web application using uwsgi and its own built-in HTTP server(passing all parameters in command line)

                 Step 4: Host a python web application using uwsgi and its default development web server (using an .ini file to mention the parameters)